laravel/docs/context.md

 ]);
 ```

 The `add` method will override any existing value that shares the same key.
-If you only wish to add information to Context if the key does not already exist you may use the `addIf` method:
+If you only wish to add information to the context if the key does not already exist, you may use the `addIf` method:

 ```php
 Context::add('key', 'first');